-I’m reading “The Sympathizer” by Viet Thanh Nguyen.
-It’s a Pulitzer Prize winning novel about a spy – a communist sympathizer living in America after the end of the Vietnam war.
+I’m reading “The Sympathizer” by Viet Thanh Nguyen. (affiliate link) It’s a Pulitzer Prize winning novel about a spy – a communist sympathizer living in America after the end of the Vietnam war.

 The unnamed main character continues to work as a communist spy in America.
 He is hired to work as a Vietnamese expert on a movie about an American soldier and a Vietnamese hamlet destroyed during the war.
 Here’s a quote from chapter 11.

 Movies were America’s way of softening up the rest of the world, Hollywood relentlessly assaulting the mental defenses of the audiences with the hit, the smash, the spectacle, the blockbuster, and yes, even the box office bomb. . . .